LaoArchAngel/fsw-wiki/fsw-proget.markdown

 ProGet is a package management server that enables us to set up feeds for Nuget, Chocolatey, NPM, and Bower.
 We will be using at least the first two of these feeds.
-The Nuget feed also includes a symbol and source server, so we can publish packages with symbols and source code, allowing us to step into code from packages we consume from the feed.
+The Nuget feed also includes a symbol and source server, so we can publish packages with symbols and source code, allowing us to step into code from packages we consume from the feed. **This is not immediately replacing the existing Nuget feed; any packages published here should also be placed there.**

 ### Web Interface
 ProGet has a web interface available at [proget.fsw.com](http://proget.fsw.com).
 This interface will allow you to browse, search, and add both stable and prerelease versions of packages.